gitleaks/gitleaks/README.md

          - id: gitleaks
    ```

-   for a [native execution of GitLeaks](https://github.com/gitleaks/gitleaks/releases) or use the [`gitleaks-docker` pre-commit ID](https://github.com/gitleaks/gitleaks/blob/master/.pre-commit-hooks.yaml) for executing GitLeaks using the [official Docker images](#docker)
+   for a [native execution of gitleaks](https://github.com/gitleaks/gitleaks/releases) or use the [`gitleaks-docker` pre-commit ID](https://github.com/gitleaks/gitleaks/blob/master/.pre-commit-hooks.yaml) for executing gitleaks using the [official Docker images](#docker)

 3. Auto-update the config to the latest repos' versions by executing `pre-commit autoupdate`
 4. Install with `pre-commit install`